 Distance: 5 km (or 7 km extension to Chantonbury Ring).
 Elevation: 359 m.
 Difficulty: Medium.

-For the first of these walks at Chantonbury Ring, use the car park off the A283 in between Washington and Wiston.
+Use the car park off the A283 in between Washington and Wiston.
 It’s signed and up a wiggly, narrow lane.
-This seems to be the most popular route for accessing Chanctonbury.
-The footpath leads straight ahead from the lane but you turn left (where it’s signed) and follow the footpath through a farmyard and along the foot of the South Downs.
+This seems to be the most popular route for accessing Chanctonbury Ring.
+The footpath leads straight ahead from the lane at first but then you turn left (where it’s signed) and follow the footpath through a farmyard and along the foot of the South Downs.
 You get a good view of the back of Wiston House (which is 16th-century and Grade I listed) and pass under this quirky bridge.

 After this, it can get a little muddy as you make your way along Mouse Lane.
 About 1.5 km from the car park, you turn right and start heading up the Downs through the most amazing woods.
 Again it’s a steady climb but well worth it as you emerge on the South Downs Way and the ridge along the top of the South Downs.
 Here you want to turn right.
 If you want to visit Chanctonbury Ring, you must deviate a little off the circular route (just keep following the signed South Downs Way and you’ll see the ring of trees before you).